 I thought it would be helpful if I could visually identify and explain all of the topics, techniques, materials and experiences that students would be immersed in during their time with me.
 Communicating student learning goals would advance to a whole new level!

 I decided to create a simple, graphic handout listing the terms, topics, and technical aspects that we cover in class.
 It’s like a snapshot of the course all on one page.
 Of course, this page doesn’t include any of the humanistic experiences and benefits that come from creating and experiencing art.
 However, it does make for a quick, effortless way to communicate the standard-based outcomes to my students.
 Feel free to download my example below!Download Now

 I can give a copy of this page to my students at the beginning of the course and have them refer to it all quarter long.
 As a class, I imagine us crossing off each term as we explore it in our lessons.
 We’ll discuss how and why we covered the concept and how it can improve our studio thinking capabilities.
 We’ll continue to spiral through the curriculum as we revisit these terms and concepts again later in the quarter or the following year in 8th-grade art.

 As we approach teacher workshop in the fall, I’ll be thrilled to share this form with the other art teachers in my district.
 It would be valuable to have our sequenced curriculum visually documented to help all K-12 students discover, review, and reflect.
 I bet our administration will be impressed with this as well!

 Creating a form like this is easy with a solid curriculum in place but can be overwhelming if you’re not grounded and organized from the start.
-AOE’s newly-redesigned class Designing Your Art Curriculum is the perfect place to solidify your plan no matter what level you teach.
+AOE’s course Designing Your Art Curriculum is the perfect place to solidify your plan no matter what level you teach.
 You’ll be on the fast track to creating documents like this to make organizing your instruction a breeze.

 Looking for the other grade levels?
 You can download and use them all below or tweak to fit your needs.